What is the mind?

 Self-restrained

 By telling us that self-restraint is needed, Buddha is acknowledging that he is not speaking to bodiless beings of perfect knowledge.
 He does not condemn us for needing his teaching, and neither should we.
 It is easy to think a worthy person is one who cannot be touched by the impulses or desires of lower nature, but Buddha sees it differently.
 He who masters himself must have something to master.
 He who is purified must have once been impure.
-Krishna tells us: “Desire flows into the mind of the seer but he is never disturbed.
-The seer knows peace” (Bhagavad Gita 2:70).
+Krishna tells us: “Like the ocean, which becomes filled yet remains unmoved and stands still as the waters enter it, he whom all desires enter and who remains unmoved attains peace” (Bhagavad Gita 2:70).
 There we have it.
 Even the sage may experience the impulse of negativity, but he is unmoved by it.
-So being tempted or “hard pressed” by evil or folly is no fault in itself.
+So being tempted or hard pressed by evil or folly is no fault in itself.
 Yes, we shall grow beyond these impulses in time, but until then we can remain untouched.
 Regarding this Swami Yukteswar Giri, the guru of Paramhansa Yogananda, wrote a song in which he says: “Desire, my great enemy, with his soldiers surrounding me, is giving me lots of trouble….
 That enemy I will defeat, remaining in the castle of peace.”
 Here, again, the simile of the lotus leaf unwetted, afloat on the water, is apt.

 Integrity

 Integrity is the third necessary trait of the worthy.
-In an era where the drive for “getting ahead” and for material gain and personal power are so prevalent–even obsessive–the idea of integrity as more important than any of them is not only shunted aside it is mocked and despised.
-I cannot think how long it has been since I even heard the world “self-respect” come up in a conversation, book, or lecture.
-Egotism and arrogance under the label of “self-esteem” are tacitly considered virtues, whereas self-effacement and humility are looked upon as marks of either weakness, stupidity, or Oriental craftiness.
+In an era where the drive for getting ahead and for material gain and personal power are so prevalent–even obsessive–the idea of integrity as more important than any of them is not only shunted aside, it is mocked and despised.
+I cannot think how long it has been since I even heard the word self-respect come up in a conversation, book or lecture.
+Egotism and arrogance under the label of self-esteem are tacitly considered virtues, whereas self-effacement and humility are looked upon as marks of either weakness, stupidity, or oriental craftiness.

 Peace of mind